phonegap/phonegap-app-developer/README.md

 because the test runner invoked by `--test` modifies certain files to support our app's configuration.

+### Adding Custom Plugins

+If you're a developer interested in creating your own custom build of the PhoneGap Developer App, that this section is for you!

+Since the PhoneGap Developer app bundles `phonegap` as a npm dependency and treats the `platforms/` and `plugins/` as artifacts, you'll find that it is very easy to add your own plugins and alter other aspects of the app.

+First, [Setup](#user-content-setup) the project on your local system.

+Second, edit the `config.xml` to add a custom plugin, change a preference, or configure the app's name.

+Third, follow the [Compile and Run](#user-content-compile-and-run) section to get the app onto your device.

+If you run into any problems, feel free to [submit an issue](https://github.com/phonegap/phonegap-app-developer/issues).

 ### Releases

 Releases are also generated using the npm scripts: